 Quality Planting Material Certification Standard

-Quality Planting Material (QPM) is an essential input in agriculture and forestry for maximising revenues, improving adaptability to adverse environmental conditions and meeting quality raw material requirements of markets.
-Quality of planting material is determined by origin, authenticity of variety and of stock, vegetation development and health state.
+Quality Planting Material (QPM) is an essential input in agriculture and forestry for maximizing revenues, improving adaptability to adverse environmental conditions, and meeting quality raw material requirements of markets.
+The quality of planting material is determined by origin, the authenticity of variety and stock, vegetation development, and health state.

-We seek your valuable comments, feedback and suggestions to take this idea forward and elicit support of relevant stakeholders.
+We seek your valuable comments, feedback, and suggestions to take this idea forward and elicit the support of relevant stakeholders.
 Mail: firstname.lastname@example.org